ericvpineda/sudoku_react/README.md

 - previous grid input cells and immutable cells are active when new game occurs
     - in newGame reducer, initialGrid was not set to state.initialGrid
     - caused previous grid to be used
+- need to add a cap on how large numFilledCells inc/dec to
+    - grid.js -- added state variable intFilledCells to track lower and upper bound with conditionals

 Future Ideas:
 - Create settings page (left-hand)